 Scripture scholar, Fr.
-Daniel J. Harrington, SJ, states that in this passage Jesus’ invitation was given to those who are not yet his disciples, those Jews who do not yet believe in him and his way.
-He also intuits that Jesus is calling them from the heavy burdens laid upon them by the scribes and Pharisees and inviting them to accept his burden that is lighter (cf. Harrington , 167).
+Daniel J. Harrington, SJ, states that in this passage Jesus’ invitation was given to those who are not yet his disciples, those Jews who do not yet believe in him and the way that he is proposing.
+He also intuits that Jesus is calling them from the heavy burdens laid upon them by the scribes and Pharisees and inviting them to accept his burden that is lighter (cf. Harrington, 167).
 We can read this in Matthew 4:3: “They tie up heavy burdens [hard to carry] and lay them on people’s shoulders, but they will not lift a finger to move them.”

-The key to the conviction that Jesus levels against the Pharisees is that they impose the law, but do nothing to assist those they are teaching.
-I would say the demands of Jesus are even more challenging than those of the Pharisees, Sadducees, or the scribes!
+Jesus’ charge leveled against the Pharisees comes from those who have experienced the laws without the assistance and support to follow them.
+The demands of Jesus are even more challenging than those of the Pharisees, Sadducees, or the scribes!
 I shared yesterday one of the six antitheses, here is another: “You have heard that it was said… whoever kills will be liable to judgment.
 But I say to you, whoever is angry with his brother will be liable to the judgment, and whoever says to his brother, ‘Raqa,’ will be answerable to the Sanhedrin, and whoever says, ‘You fool,’ will be liable to fiery Gehenna” (Mt5:21-22).
 Jesus is equating calling someone Raqa – an air-head, or calling someone a fool akin to murder.
 Our words can destroy or empower!
 We need to choose our words wisely.

-The difference between Jesus and many of the religious leadership of his time, is that Jesus, the Son of God in the fullness of his divinity, entered into the chaos of our humanity.
+The difference between Jesus and many of the religious leaders of his time is that Jesus, the Son of God in the fullness of his divinity, entered into the chaos of our humanity.
 As a human being, he walks among us and suffers along with us.
-He offers to yoke himself to us and so to carry the burden with us, making it lighter.
+He offers to yoke himself to us and so to carry the burden with us, making them lighter.
 Many impose burdens on us, we impose burdens on others, as did the Pharisees.
 We also impose them on ourselves and turn away from the invitation of Jesus’ help.

 A handful of injuries I have suffered through the years were because I attempted to lift or carry something beyond my strength, instead of seeking assistance from another.
 I would think, “I can do it, I don’t need any help, I don’t want to bother anyone.”
 That is just the physical; there are also the mental and emotional burdens of anxiety, doubt, pride, fear, and worry that we burden ourselves with.
 This is not Jesus’ way.
-He offers a path for us to follow that leads us to joy, peace, and rest in this life and fulfillment in the next.
-No matter what pain, suffering, trial or challenge we are facing right now, we do not have to go through it alone.
-We need to remember to reach out our hand to Jesus, and then we will find his hand already waiting there to grasp ours.

 Photo: Jesus behind the altar of St Peter Italian Catholic Church, where I attended some Masses during my six-month stay in Los Angeles in 2019.